 The five procedures shown in the Figure 11a are described as follows.

-Network discovery: enables MN to determine whether or not there is a candidate target network available for handover.
+Network discovery: enables the MN to determine whether or not there is a candidate target network available for handover.
 Network discovery may involve the following:

 The MN may query the Information Server to discover candidate networks and their handover policies.
 Such information includes whether candidate networks and MN support SRHO or not, and the availability of proxy services on the candidate network.
 Network discovery also allows the MN to acquire the corresponding system information blocks for candidate PoAs to perform the radio measurements.